kylvng/PokeGenerator/README.md

 Describe any challenges encountered while building the app.

 The biggest challenge was creating the pokemon history.
 I had trouble with storage because after a certain amount of api calls, the history state variable would have exceeded quota and the website would crash.
-To deal with this, instead of storing the poke's entire data, I only stored what was necessary to be display in the gallery, which was the name and image.
+To deal with this, instead of storing the pokemon's entire data, I only stored what was necessary to be display in the gallery, which was the name and image.
 Now, you can click as much as you want without the website crashing.

 ## License